 What has emerged is a story of suffering and hope that will make you think about where you live in a completely different way.

-Developed in partnership with Durham University ahead of a major new exhibition opening in summer 2018, Woven Bones brings to life the untold stories of these Scottish Soldiers.
-This brand new Cap-a-Pie production written by Laura Lindow offers a unique chance to walk in their shoes as it tours the route marched by the soldiers from Dunbar to Durham.
+Developed in partnership with Durham University alongside a major new exhibition in summer 2018, Woven Bones brings to life the untold stories of these Scottish Soldiers.
+This brand new Cap-a-Pie production written by Laura Lindow offers a unique chance to walk in their shoes.
+Woven Bones toured from Dunbar to Durham, the route marched by the soldiers, in 2018.